 Have you received a subpoena from the U.S. Securities and Exchange Commission (SEC)?
 We defend individuals and companies in SEC investigations nationwide.

-The U.S. Securities and Exchange Commission is responsible for enforcing the nation’s securities laws.
-Its scope of authority encompasses all matters affecting individual and institutional investors, from public companies’ disclosure obligations to initial coin offerings (ICOs).
+The scope of responsibility of the U.S. Securities and Exchange Commission encompasses all matters affecting individual and institutional investors, from public companies’ disclosure obligations to initial coin offerings (ICOs).
 In order to execute its enforcement duties, the SEC conducts both informal and formal investigations.
 When the SEC launches a formal investigation, it has the power to require testimony and the production of documents through the issuance of a subpoena.

 Receiving an SEC subpoena is a serious matter.
 In order to launch a formal investigation, the SEC must already have evidence of one or more violations of the nation’s securities laws in its possession.
 The purpose of designating an inquiry as a formal investigation is to establish the subpoena power and endow SEC staff with certain other investigative powers so that they can collect the additional evidence needed to support civil or criminal charges.

 However, receiving an SEC subpoena does not necessarily mean that you or your company is the target of the inquiry.
 In addition to issuing subpoenas to the targets of its investigations, the SEC also routinely subpoenas witnesses who are not under scrutiny.
 With that said, if you have received an SEC subpoena, you cannot assume that you are been subpoenaed as a witness; and, even if you are being treated as a witness, you need to make sure you do not disclose information that could get you into trouble with the SEC.

 The SEC Investigative Process

 SEC investigations are initiated from many sources such as tips, complaints, or other information obtained from government agencies.